 Easter alongside allowed for an egg drop, where personnel got to demonstrate their engineering skills to drop a fresh egg from height without it smashing, and make use of all the hiding spots onboard during an Easter egg hunt.
 Eggcellent fun, smashing…(sorry)

 The Royal Navy and Royal Marines Charity (RNRMC) does excellent work to support the RN, and instigated a COVID support fund to help vessels who were having to quarantine or remain onboard without Leave.
 ECHO was awarded money to hold an afternoon tea onboard at the start of the maintenance period.
 We decided to use a local catering service, providing support to the local economy.
 The tea, cake, scones and sandwiches were fabulous and it provided a welcome period of down time for all.

 Operating off the north west of mainland Britain gave ECHO Ship’s Company plenty of time to become accomplished wildlife spotters.
 From mammals such as orcas and several species of dolphins, to some lost land birds needing a rest.
 All wildlife sightings are recorded and reported back to the UKHO, helping form a record of ocean habitat.

 We always enjoy working with additional assets, both civilian and military.
 Returning to sea gave us the opportunity to work with a coastguard helicopter conducting winching training as part of a Search and Rescue Exercise (SAREX).
 This provided good practice for the ship in working with aircraft; but also helps the coastguard train for casualty extraction from a ship.

 135 Geographical Squadron Royal Engineers

-Throughout the various lockdowns, 135 Squadron has conducted Virtual Training on Tuesday nights and some weekends.
+Throughout the year, 135 Squadron has conducted Virtual Training on Tuesday nights once a month.
 This virtual training maintained high levels of engagement also enabling the Reserve soldiers vital training preserving operational effectiveness.